hello-nerdo/WebsiteToPrompt/README.md

    - Hover/click on elements in the current tab to capture them.
    - Captured elements are automatically converted to Markdown and stored.

-2. **Prompt Dashboard**:
+2. **WebsiteToPrompt Dashboard**:

-   - Open via popup button or context menu: "Open Prompt Dashboard."
+   - Open via popup button or context menu: "Open WebsiteToPrompt Dashboard."
    - View, search, delete, or export your saved prompts.
    - Each prompt includes a timestamp, URL, element path, HTML, and generated Markdown.